-Whether it’s Mardi Gras, Fat Tuesday…or a run of the mill weeknight, this easy Cajun dirty rice recipe is sure to start a party.
-It’s a hearty side or a one-dish meal.
+This easy Cajun Dirty Rice Recipe with Sausage is sure to start a party whether it’s Mardi Gras, Fat Tuesday…or a run of the mill weeknight.
+It’s a hearty side or it can be a one-dish meal.

-- 1 cup of long grain rice (such as jasmine or basmati)
+- 1 cup long grain brown rice jasmine or basmati

 - 1 Tablespoon olive oil